 Ketone Levels for Weight Loss: Data-Driven Guide

-An illustration showing how ketones produced by the body provide energy to the brain and muscles during ketosis.
+An illustration showing how ketones produced by the body provide energy to the brain and muscles during ketosis, depicted by glowing pathways from chemical structures to the brain and biceps.
+Chemical formulas for ketone bodies are also shown.

 Ketone Levels for Weight Loss: Data-Driven Guide